zachschultz/EnglishToGerman/README.md

 This is just a fun little project I'm working on while I'm here in Germany.

 It lets the user enter a word in English or German then returns the equivalent in the opposite language, including the gender-related article if in German.
+- The word database (wordDatabase.txt) is *extremely* limited (I am literally just going through and adding more as I please).

 ## Ideas I would like to implement
 - If the word cant be found (and is then assumed to be misspelled), I want the program to smartly run through the dictionary and return alternatives.